MeetGori1/jenkins-tws/README.md

    sudo cat /var/lib/jenkins/secrets/initialAdminPassword
 ```
 ---
+**Set up Pipelines**
+1. Create Other Instance for agent

-then go with default options and need to create declaritive pipeline and also need to create other agent for better performance
+1. go with default options and need to create declaritive pipeline